yaqwsx/KiKit/doc/examples.md

 - [more detail about KiKit's algorithm for tab creation](understandingTabs.md)
 - [reference for the Python interface](panelization.md)

+Note that in Windows you have the enter the commands into KiCAD Command Prompt instead of the regular Command Prompt.
+You can find it under the Start menu.

 We will show everything on a single board located in `doc/resources/conn.kicad_pcb`.
 The board looks like this when rendered via
 PcbDraw: